cisc3142/0-get-started-zyazyaG/Readme.md

 2. Follow the instructions [here](https://github.com/cisc3130/docs/blob/master/submissions.md).
 When you are up to the __Modify__ section ("Edit the project files to fulfill the assignment requirements"), write a short program called helloworld.cpp (naming must be exactly the same) to print the phrase "Hello world" to the terminal.
 Continue with the rest of the submission instructions.

-2. Make sure your pull request includes your full name, @rivlev, and @andreas-weise
+2. Make sure your pull request includes your full name and @rivlev

 3. You will follow this workflow (accepting assignments, enabling travis, modifying and submitting) for all assignments in this class.